 - Check in & Check Out Key Exchange

-Don't forget to get the manager's contact phone number and entry/exit procedures for your rental home.
-We recommend saving the contact's details in your cell phone and wallet.
+Be sure you get the property manager's contact phone number and entry/exit procedures for your rental home.
+We recommend saving the contact's information in your cell phone and wallet.

 During your Stay

 - Photograph on your arrival.
 Take notes of any damages immediately after you arrive.
 If you discover property damage, or if fixes are required call the home manager immediately.
 This can protect against disagreements during check out.